kampff-lab/sc.io/Paired Recordings/Readme.md

 - chanMap.mat - map of channel layout;
 - Recording Catalogue.pdf - a series of stereotyped figures summarizing patch-clamp and extracellular recordings for every cell.

 The dataset is large.
-To download it in its entirety, you will need **approximately 750 GB hard drive space**.
+To unpack it in its entirety, you will need **approximately 750 GB hard drive space**.
 If you do not need the whole dataset, we advise you to use **'Data Summary.xls. and 'Recording Catalogue.pdf'** to choose a subset of recordings that fit your requirements.
 Those two documents combined with the preprint should contain all the information you need.

 ### Dataset organisation
 Each folder is titled 'cxx' (cell xx), corresponds to a paired-recording and contains the following files: